mateoconlechuga/cesium/readme.md

 | `on` + `5`     | Remove latest RAM backup                               |
 | `on` + `2`     | Restore RAM from latest backup                         |

 The power-on password is set via the settings menu by pressing the `sto->` button.
 RAM backup is performed by copying RAM contents to flash memory, so if you are concerned about flash wear, please moderate usage.

+### USB Support

+Cesium has work-in-progress support for launching and transfering files on FAT32 formatted drive.
+Future additions may be added depending on reported usage and feature requets in the issues board on GitHub.

+To transfer a variable from the drive to the calculator, use the `prgm` button.
+Running a program from the drive may not work as intended for many reasons, but may primarly be one of the following:

+* The program requires subprograms and/or AppVars in order to run.
+  You must transfer all subprograms/AppVars to the calculator.
+* The program uses an outdated compression mode for assembly and C applications.
+  There is no way around this other than updating the application or transfering the program to the calculator.
+* The program modifies itself at runtime.
+This only applies to rare assembly and C applications, and usually will never be encountered.
+  Transfer the application to the calculator.

 ### Uninstalling

 To uninstall Cesium in the event a new version is warranted, press `2nd` + `+` + `2` + `1` and delete the Cesium application and appvar.
 You can also delete the Cesium application from within Cesium.

 ### Building